Men into Care (NPA Social Services & Healthcare) NPA

 This course is designed to help male students develop the skills and knowledge required by employers and service users to increase the number of male care workers in the local area.

 Due to the increasing number of men living longer there is a greater need for male care workers to help support these individuals in daily living, and personal care.
 Many male service users have a preference for men to support them for these basic needs and in many cases this need can not, currently, be fully met.

 Also many young male service users would prefer the support of men to allow them to socialise and develop life skills, that they may feel uncomfortable doing with female workers.
 There have been cases where male service users have had to move out of their local area in order to have this need met.

 The Scottish Government, NHS and many service providers have recognised this gap in service provision which is why this college is keen to encourage male students to participate in this course, to help satisfy this demand.

 This course will allow male students to develop their skills and knowledge in a number of care subjects and will prepare them for working with adults of all ages and various needs.
 It will also prepare students for the possibility of taking their learning to a higher level by progressing to NC and HNC courses should they wish to further their skills.

 - Interest in working in social services and healthcare

 - Social Services in Scotland

-- Safe Practices & Wellbeing in Social Services
+- Safe practices and wellbeing in Social Services

 How will I study my course?